Uniswap/docs/versioned_docs/version-V3/concepts/V3-overview/oracle.md

     returns (int56[] memory tickCumulatives, uint160[] memory secondsPerLiquidityCumulativeX128s);
 ```

 Each time `observe` is called, the caller must specify an array containing any number of seconds ago, denoting the times to return observations from.
-Note that each of the given times must be more recent (or as old as) the oldest stored observation.
+Note that each of the given times must be more recent than (or as old as) the oldest stored observation.
 Note: if the times don't correspond exactly to a block in which an observation was written, a counterfactual observation will be constructed, removing the need for the caller to interpolate manually.
 This is one of the primary reasons to use `observe` over `observations`.

 Note that because the oracle is only updated at most once every block, calling `observe` with a `secondsAgo` value of `0` will return the most recently written observation, which can only be as recent as the beginning of the current block (or older).